 Spurdog were once one of the most common shark species in British waters.
 However, the increasing demand for spurdog on the European market led to commercial long-liners relentlessly targeting this species, while British trawlers caught spurdog as bycatch.
 Supurdog are used commercially in a number of different ways: their flesh is prepared for human consumption, the livers used for fish oil and the fins used for shark fin soup.
 This has had the effect of spurdog numbers reducing dramatically from the 1970s.
 Today they are classed as Vulnerable with a declining stock population by the International Union for the Conservation of Nature.
 Some action has been put in place to protect spurdog – since 2010 the species has had a zero Total Allowable Catch (TAC) imposed by the European Union, meaning that commercial fishermen have not been allowed to retain any spurdog which they catch.
 However, this does not mean that spurdog do not get caught.
 In August 2015 a trawler fishing out of Newlyn caught an estimated ten tons of spurdog while trawling off the Isles of Scilly, with all of the fish being discarded.
 Like most shark species the spurdog is a long lived, late maturing and slow growing species, which makes it vulnerable to commercial exploitation – see Reproduction section below for further details.

 Anglers who are lucky enough to catch a spurdog should return it to the sea to try and help conserve stocks.
-Like the bull huss the spurdog is sometime sold as ‘rock salmon’ in fish and chip shops and fishmongers to hide the fact they are selling an endangered species, and in other parts of the world its fins are used for cheap versions of shark-fin soup.
+Like the bull huss the spurdog is sometime sold under generic names such as rock salmon, huss and flake in fish and chip shops and fishmongers to disguise the fact that an endangered species is being sold.
+Spurdog fins are also exported to Asia to be used in cheap versions of shark-fin soup.

 Spurdog mate in the winter months.
 Once the eggs of the spurdog have been fertilised they remain inside the female for up to 22 months – one of the longest gestation periods in the animal kingdom.
 Because spurdog eggs hatch inside of the female this makes it look as if the spurdog give birth to live young in the same way that mammals do.
 This long gestation period and late sexual maturity (ten years for males, up to fifteen for females – although there is evidence that some spurdog have still not reproduced at thirty years) means that spurdog numbers will take a very long time to recover, even if stringent protection measures are put in place and commercial fishing for this species is severely limited.
 Once born the young spurdog have a yolk sac attached to the side of their body which supplies them with nutrients and sustenance until they are big enough to fend for themselves.